-How to Find the Best TEAS Prep Course for You
+How to Find the Best TEAS Prep Course for You in 2020

 The Test of Essential Academic Skills (TEAS) measures your readiness to tackle a challenging nursing school curriculum.
 It differs from NCLEX, which is generally taken after nursing school.
 It’s a key part of your application that impacts which schools you can attend, so you want to do well.
 A TEAS prep course can assist you with this.
 We put together this guide to the best TEAS prep courses to help you figure out which one is best for you.